 30. Rising sea levels will contribute to higher extreme sea levels associated with tropical cyclones.
 Such changes will have an impact on coastal infrastructure and mortality (see also the sections on marine infrastructure and human society).

-31. Investment in disaster risk reduction, flood management (ecosystem and engineered) and early warning systems decreases economic losses from tropical cyclones that occur near coasts and islands.
+31. Investment in disaster risk reduction, flood management (ecosystem and engineered) and early warning systems decreases economic losses from tropical cyclones that occur in most lying coastal areas, including islands, .
 However, such investments may be hindered by limited local capacities (see also the sections on sea level rise and cities, coastal erosion, marine infrastructure and human society).

 IV.
 Marine ecosystems